 "So we'll be travelling during the evening?
-Aren't there beasts out there that only come out at night?"
-The archer asked, looking at the advisor then back out to the formidable desert.
+Aren't there beasts out there that only come out at night?" the archer asked, looking at the advisor then back out to the formidable desert.

 "What are Sand Mantises?"

-"Cretin Sand Mantises are the full name.
-They're nasty things.
+"Cretin Sand Mantises are the full name, they're nasty things.
 I remember when you were younger you were fascinated when you came across a praying mantis feeding on a fly.
 Imagine something much bigger, almost our size.
 Sand Mantises are much stouter and often attack prey as a pack.
 You may remember those barbs on the mantis' arms back then."
 Terbino nodded uneasily.
 "They have similar arms except they're sharp and serrated.
 Unlike the praying mantis they don't hold their prey, they lash out and cut them down," Elsen concluded before readjusting himself to get comfy.

 "Lovely,' Mary commented looking slightly disgruntled at the possibility of facing such creatures.

-The day wore on as Elsen acted as a silent vigil over the resting site while the two young friends attempted to sleep.
+The day wore on as the advisor acted as a silent vigil over the resting site while the two young friends attempted to sleep.
 The baking heat from the sun didn't help matters as they tossed and turned.
-They only started to get partial sleep when the sun descended behind the west horizon.
+They only started to get partial shuteye when the sun descended behind the west horizon.
 The air temperature rapidly dropped making the party of three shiver slightly.
 By the time Both Mary and Terbino felt they were actually getting a good rest Elsen stood up and raised them.

 "Forgive me but it is cooler now and much safer to traverse the desert.
 As I mentioned earlier I will not be accompanying you both as I must return to Marble City – both to help Drake, his family and for other matters."
 Terbino gave an involuntary yawn while Mary groaned uncomfortably.